matthewcaren/KeyWI/index.md

 - all components to the KeyWI PCB
 - on the bottom: all headers, the ribbon connector for the keyboard, the 1/8-in audio out jack
 - LED, resistors, pots, switches, button
-- (if using batteries)
+- if using batteries:
-  - 2 battery holder leads to wire them in series
+  - connect 2 battery holder leads to wire them together in series
   - a female header to the remaining 2 leads

 If you wish to use the KeyWI on battery power (rather than USB), cut P1.07 between the Bela cape and the PocketBeagle, and bend it out so that the connection is severed.
 Carefullly solder a wire between any VIN pin and P1.07 on the Bela.
 Pinouts for the Bela Mini can be found [here](https://i.imgur.com/2ek2zQc.png).